Kenan Song holds a very small 3D printed sample with a pair of tweezers, showing it to his research collaborator, Mounika Kakarla, while in his lab

 Manufacturing engineering, PhD

 The manufacturing engineering doctoral degree program provides students with the knowledge, skills and abilities to successfully meet the most difficult challenges of modern manufacturing industries on a global scale.
+Research areas can be one or more of advanced manufacturing processes and smart manufacturing.

 Systems engineering, PhD